-Dose Limits ICRP Recommendations and Responses of the Japanese Government 2007 Recomme ndations of the ICRP Responses at the time of the accident at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS Occupational exposure Rescue activities (Volunteers who have obtained the relevant information) When benefits for other people outweigh the rescuers' risks, dose limits are not applied.
-Special Provisions of the Ordinance on Prevention of Ionizing Radiation Hazards (Ministry of Health, Labour and Welfare) The emergency exposure dose limit was Other emergency activities 1,000 mSv or 500 mSv temporarily raised to 250 mSv from the conventional level of 100 mSv (from Marc 14 to December 16, 2011).
-The Ordinance on Prevention of Ionizing Radiation Hazards was partially amended to raise the exceptional emergency dose limit to 250 mSv (enforced on April 1, 201 Public Emergency exposure situations The limit is to be set within the range of 20 to 100 mSv /year. e.g. Standards for evacuation in Deliberate Evacuation Areas: 20 mSv /year exposure Reconstruction period (Existing exposure situations) The limit is to be set within the range of 1 to 20 mSv /year. e.g. Additional exposure dose to be achieved i the long term: 1 mSv /year
+Dose Limits ICRP Recommendations and Responses of the Japanese Government 2007 Recomme ndations of the ICRP Responses at the time of the accident at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS Rescue activities (Volunteers who have obtained the relevant information) When benefits for other people outweigh the rescuers' risks, dose limits are not applied.
+Special Provisions of the Ordinance on Prevention of Ionizing Radiation Hazards (Ministry of Health, Labour and Welfare) The emergency exposure dose limit was Occupational exposure Other emergency activities 1,000 mSv or 500 mSv temporarily raised to 250 mSv from the conventional level of 100 mSv (from March 14 to December 16, 2011).
+The Ordinance on Prevention of Ionizing Radiation Hazards was partially amended to raise the exceptional emergency dose limit to 250 mSv (enforced on April 1, 2016) Public Emergency exposure situations The limit is to be set within the range of 20 to 100 mSv /year. e.g. Standards for evacuation in Deliberate Evacuation Areas: 20 mSv /year exposure Reconstruction period (Existing exposure situations) The limit is to be set within the range of 1 to 20 mSv /year. e.g. Additional exposure dose to be achieved in the long term: 1 mSv /year mSv: millisieve s of the ICRP and the Special Provisions of the Ordinance inistry of Health, Labour and Welfare: MHLW)